AtomMaterialUI/material-theme-docs/docs/configuration/tab-settings.md

 -----

-### Tab Height
+### Tab height

-This setting will allow you to customize the height of the different tabs of the IDE (that is, not only the editor tabs but also _debugger tabs_, _code style tabs_, etc.).
-This will allow you to have the ultimate Material Design Tabs experience.
+This setting allows you to customize the height of the different tabs of the IDE, such as _editor tabs_, _debugger tabs_, _code style tabs_, etc.
+This allows you to have the complete "Material Design Tabs" experience.

 The allowed values are between `18` to `60` pixels, where the default recommended value for horizontal tabs is `50`.
-If you use vertical tabs though, my personal recommended value would be `25` so you can place more opened tabs at the side.
+If you use vertical tabs though, the personal recommended value would be `25` so you can place more opened tabs at the side.

 {% include figure.html content="/screens/leftSideHeight.png" caption="Left Side Tab Height" %}

 There is no reset button, but there is an action in the `Material Toolbar` that resets the value to its default value, `50`.

 ----
-## Material Tabbed Panes
+## Material tabbed panes

-Since version 3.0.0 the Tab Settings control not only the appearance of the Editor Tabs but for all tabbed panes as well (except for JBTabbedPanes such as the Tabs inside the Debugger Tool Window or Code Style Settings).
+Since version 3.0.0 the Tab Settings control not only the appearance of the Editor Tabs but for all tabbed panes as well (except for `JBTabbedPanes` such as the Tabs inside the Debugger Tool Window or Code Style Settings).

 {% include figure.html content="/screens/materialTabbedPanes.png" caption="Material Tabbed Panes" %}